 As I mentioned in #3, while it’s easy to focus on new and exciting ways to boost SEO performance, ensuring your current SEO is stable is just as crucial as proactive growth.
 A strong technical foundation is key to making sure all your other SEO activities are successful.

 SEO has never been a better strategy if you’re a small business looking to reach more customers in 2022.
 Whether through competitor analysis, link building, or an improved content strategy, there are loads of quick and easy ways to grow your SEO capability.

-But remember, with SEO, it’s easy to go backward if you take your eye off the ball.
+Remember, with SEO, it’s easy to go back if you take your eye off the ball.
 So, if you’re a small business on a tight budget, remember to proactively manage what you already have to maintain a solid SEO foundation.